PrefectHQ/prefect-background-task-examples/README.md

 ### Executing deferred tasks with a task server

-To run tasks in a separate process or container, start a task server, similar to how you would run a Celery worker or an arq worker.
+To run tasks in a separate process or container from where you schedule them with `apply_async`, start a task server, similar to how you would run a Celery worker or an arq worker.

-The task server will continually receive submitted tasks to execute from Prefect's API, execute them, and report the results back to the API.
+The task server will continually receive deferred tasks to execute from Prefect's API, execute them, and report the results back to the API.

+**NOTE:** Task servers only run deferred tasks, not tasks you call directly.

 You can run a task server by passing tasks into the `prefect.task_server.serve()` method, like in the following example *tasks.py* file:

 ```python